 Total fund balance - governmental funds \$ 71,719 In governmental funds, only current assets are reported Position, all assets are reported, including capital asset depreciation.
-Capital assets at historical cost Accumulated depreciation \$ 2,885,978 (1,296,426) Net capital assets 1,589,552 In governmental funds, interest on long-term debt is no in which it matures and is paid.
-In the government-wid it is recognized in the period that it is incurred.
-In the governmental funds, only current liabilities are r Net Position, all liabilities, including long-term liabilit liabilities relating to governmental activities consist of reported.
-In the of Activities, e Statements of (18,147) Compensated absences Net pension liability Long-term debt \$ 83,601 301,112 637,209 (1,021,922) In governmental funds, pension obligations are deferred meet current financial obligations.
-However, in the government of Net Position, deferred outflows and deferred inflows are recorded.
-The difference between deferred outflows deferred inflows of \$(198,476) is: vernment-wide s related to per e Statements nsions 136,341

-Total net position - governmental activities
+Capital assets at historical cost Accumulated depreciation \$ 2,885,978 (1,296,426) Net capita al assets 1,589,552 In governmental funds, interest on long-term debt is a in which it matures and is paid.
+In the government-wi recognized in the period that it is incurred.
+In the governmental funds, only current liabilities are Net Position, all liabilities, including long-term liabil liabilities relating to governmental activities consist of ide Statements o e reported.
+In the lities, are reporte f Activities, it is Statements of (18,147) Compensated absences Net pension liability Long-tern debt \$ 83,601 301,112 637,209 (1,021,922) In governmental funds, pension obligations are defer current financial obligations.
+However, in the govern Position, deferred outflows and deferred inflows rela The difference between deferred outflows of \$334,81 \$198,476 is: ment-wide State ted to pensions a ements of Net are recorded.
+136,341 Total net position - governmental activities \$ 757,543